AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 In |SPARK| we can use assert pragmas in the subprogram instead of specifying the action in the postcondition, as was done in :ref:`ms-external_variables_input_append_tail-label`.
-Another alternative, as shown in this example is to use a discriminated composite result.
+Another alternative, as shown in this example, is to use a formal parameter of a private type to keep a trace of the values read.

 Specification in SPARK 2005: